Smoopfrog/tscookbook/README.md

 3. Configure environment variables:

-   - Create a `.env` file in the `backend` directory and set your MongoDB connection URI, JWT secret, and any other necessary variables.
+   - Create a `.env` file in the `backend` directory and set your MongoDB connection URI, session secret, and any other necessary variables.

    ```
    MONGO_DB_CONNECTION=your-mongodb-uri